College Counseling Corner

 Scholarships, Financial Aid, Exploratory Programs and More

 Valley Catholic regularly receives announcements for scholarships.
-The scholarships on the calendar below have been forwarded to this location to make the applications more accessible for students.
+The scholarships below have been forwarded to this location to make the applications more accessible for students.
 Scholarships are also posted on the scholarship board next to the main office.
 Please be aware of deadlines and requirements for submission.

 INTERNSHIPS, EXPLORATORY PROGRAMS AND SUMMER OPPORTUNITIES (As these opportunities become available, we will post the information here.
 Please check back regularly.)